-All questions regarding any aspect of this RFP must be directed to the AOC's Project Manager using the mailing or email address provided above, and not to the Court.
+All questions regarding any aspect of this RFP must be directed to Solicitations@jud.ca.gov, and not to the Court or directly to the Project Manager.

 7.0 EVALUATION OF PROPOSALS

 Proposals will be evaluated by the AOC and the Court to determine the applicant's demonstrated ability to provide quality legal services to parties in dependency proceedings.
 The following evaluation criteria will be used, in order of descending priority: